JastejS28/intel_kiosk/intel3/README.md

 ## Priority Assignment

 The system integrates with an external API (https://queue-assigner.onrender.com/docs) to assign priority scores to patients based on their vital signs.
-If the API is unavailable, a local algorithm will calculate the priority score.
+If the API is unavailable, a local algorithm will calculate the priority score

---> To access admin page visit: /admin
+To access admin page visit /admin for calling patients

 ## License